Who is responsible for reconnecting older people to their community or social networks when there are limited family or friends to help?

 As a community we have accepted the argument that connections and community building have benefits.
 For example in Western Australia we have public health programs like “Act Belong Commit” that encourages social connection and contribution to support positive health outcomes.

-What more can be done
+What more can be done to put community back into community and home care

 So if we accept that there are benefits from building and supporting such networks then we should have mechanisms to establish and foster them?